 - Silverleaf Whitefly (SLW) threshold tool – tracks the development of SLW populations against control thresholds.

 - Water quality calculator – helps to calculate the water quality resulting from missing water from different sources and highlights potential impacts on yield.

 In addition to the funding provided by CRDC to researchers for RD&E, funding is also available to cotton growers and community groups for specific programs - including Grassroots Grants, the Field to Fabric Training Course, the Cotton Production Course, the Future Cotton Leaders Program, the Young Farming Champions program, the Australian Rural Leadership Program, Nuffield Australia Farming Scholarships, and the Horizon Scholarship.

 The CRDC Grassroots Grants program encourages Cotton Grower Associations (CGAs) to apply for funding to support capacity building projects in their region.

 Up to $10,000 in funding is available for CGAs to help fund a project aimed at increasing the engagement of growers in the industry, solving specific regional issues and improving their skills, knowledge base and networks.

-Applications for the 2016-17 round of Grassroots Grants have now closed.
-Applications for the 2017-18 round will open on 1 July 2017, and close on 30 November 2017.
+Applications for the 2018-19 round will open on 1 July 2018, and close on 30 November 2018.
 Applications will be reviewed on a first-come first-serve basis during this granting period and once the funds have been fully allocated, no further projects will be approved.

 The Grassroots Grant program is managed by CRDC.
 Interested applicants must read the program's Guidelines for Applicants and return a completed Application Form to CRDC via firstname.lastname@example.org.
 Applications should include a timeline, accurate costings, the likely learning outcomes, and the overall benefits of the project for the industry.